ccloquet/Streetslist/README.md

 # Creates a street list using the webservices of the Walloon Region

-Build a street list using the ICAR webservice from the Walloon Region
+wmsmap.py: Build a large scale map + grid using the Omniscale WMS streets_list.py: Build a street list using the ICAR webservice from the Walloon Region

 Author:  Christophe Cloquet, Poppy, Brussels (2016)
          christophe@my-poppy.eu